 Properly identifying bulk storage areas can be a little more challenging than simply applying barcode labels to rack bay locations.

-“Overhead signs are highly recommended for identifying and managing bulk storage inventory,” Aitken said.
+“Overhead signs are highly recommended for identifying and managing bulk storage inventory,” Bender said.
 “They typically contain a barcode image and human-readable numbers or letters.”

 For operations that can accommodate long-range mobile scanning, retro-reflective graphics are used for optimum scan accuracy.